dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 **Organistion unit group set**
 - the one you just made

-You can now use your groups for selecting org units and your group sets as dimensions!
+You can now use your groups for selecting org units and your group sets as dimensions to disaggregate your data!

 ![final_chart](images/ougs/final_chart.png)